-EARLY COMMERCIALIZATION; DEPENDENCE ON NEW PRODUCTS AND TECHNOLOGIES; UNCERTAINTY OF MARKET ACCEPTANCE.
-While the Company recently commenced marketing certain of its Intelimer polymer products, it is in the early stage of product commercialization of these products and many of its potential products are in development.
+EARLY COMMERCIALIZATION OF CERTAIN PRODUCTS; DEPENDENCE ON NEW PRODUCTS AND TECHNOLOGIES; UNCERTAINTY OF MARKET ACCEPTANCE.
+The Company is in the early stage of product commercialization of certain Intelimer polymer products and many of its potential products are in development.
 The Company believes that its future success will depend in large part on its ability to develop and market new products in its target markets and in new markets.
 In particular, the Company expects that its ability to compete effectively with existing food products, industrial, agricultural and medical companies will depend substantially on successfully developing, commercializing, achieving market acceptance of and reducing the cost of producing the Company's products.
 In addition, commercial applications of the Company's temperature switch polymer technology are relatively new and evolving.
 There can be no assurance that the Company will be able to successfully develop, commercialize, achieve market acceptance of or reduce the costs of producing the Company's products, or that the Company's competitors will not develop competing technologies that are less expensive or otherwise superior to those of the Company.
 There can be no assurance that the Company will be able to develop and introduce new products and technologies in a timely manner or that new products and technologies will gain market acceptance.
 The failure to develop and successfully market new products would have a material adverse effect on the Company's business, operating results and financial condition.